 - Follow up with the vacuum to get rid of any lice dust or egg

 shells that were left behind.
 According to the NPA, vacuuming is

 the safest way to remove lice and fallen hairs with attached nits

 from upholstered furniture, rugs, stuffed animals, or car seats.

 You want to vacuum wherever someone with head lice may have rested

 - Conduct a family head check once a week.
 You'll need an

 egg removal comb, a magnifying glass and lots of light.
 Start at

-the nape of the neck and work upward.
+the nape of the neck where lice like to congregate and work

 For more information about head lice, watch our video Fight